wangyu09/exkaldi/README.md

 load lattice. < latFile > can be file path or binary data. < hmm > and < wordSymbol > are expected as file path.

 `.get_1best(lmwt=1,maxLmwt=None,acwt=1.0,outFile=None,phoneSymbol=None)`
-return Python dict object: its keys are the lmwt value and values are the 1best words output.
+If maxLmwt != None, return Python dict object: its keys are the lmwt value and values are the 1best words output collected in a list.
+Or only return a list.
 If < outFile > is file name, the 1best words output will be save as file and values of returned dict will be changed for these files' path.
 If < phoneSymbol > is not None, will return phones outputs of 1best words.